relockid/armour/README.md

 Active API Armour
 =================

 The Active API Armour is an automated defense software, designed for APIs dealing with the most sensitive data.
-It allows developers to securely implement mutual authentication with entangled identity, real-time authorization, and end-to-end encryption with perfect forward secrecy, using just one, streamlined and fail-proof binary program.
+It allows developers to securely implement mutual authentication with entangled identity, authorization, and end-to-end encryption with perfect forward secrecy, using just one, streamlined and fail-proof elegant binary program.

 The Armour reduces any room for errors in API security implementation and configuration, and completely eliminates the hassle and cost for key management.